Yankees star Judge hits 62nd homer to break Maris’ AL record

 A Ruthian figure with a smile as outsized as his body, the 6-foot-7 Judge has rocked the major leagues with a series of deep drives that hearken to the sepia tone movie reels of his legendary pinstriped predecessors.

-“He should be revered for being the actual single-season home run champ,” Roger Maris Jr. said Wednesday night after his father’s mark was matched by Judge.
-“I think baseball needs to look at the records and I think baseball should do something.”

-Judge had homered only once in the past 13 games, and that was when he hit No. 61 last Wednesday in Toronto.
-The doubleheader nightcap in Texas was his 55th game in row played since Aug.
+The doubleheader nightcap in Texas was his 55th game in row Judge had played since Aug.
 5.

+Boone initially said Judge earned himself a day off Wednesday, but then said he would speak with the slugger who had already said he hoped to play in the regular season finale, before the AL East champion Yankees have five days until the AL Division Series.

+”We’ll have a conversation and see what makes the most sense,” Boone said. ”And I’ll try and lead him in a certain direction, maybe he’ll lead me back in the other direction.”

-Judge has a chance to become the first AL Triple Crown winner since Detroit’s Miguel Cabrera in 2012.
-He leads the AL with 131 RBIs and began the day trailing Minnesota’s Luis Arraez, who was hitting .315.
+Judge likely will come up short of becoming the first AL Triple Crown winner since Detroit’s Miguel Cabrera in 2012.
+He leads the AL with 131 RBIs and goes into the final day of the regular season trailing Minnesota’s Luis Arraez, who was hitting .315.
+Judge was at .311, right where he had started the day.

-The home run in his first at-bat put him back to .311, where he had started the day before dropping a point in the opener.

 Judge’s accomplishment will cause endless debate.